Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Chicago, accounting for 40.65% of the city's housing units.
-Other types of housing that are prevalent in Chicago include duplexes, homes converted to apartments or other small apartment buildings ( 30.06%), single-family detached homes ( 25.65%), and a few row houses and other attached homes ( 3.44%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Chicago, accounting for 40.94% of the city's housing units.
+Other types of housing that are prevalent in Chicago include duplexes, homes converted to apartments or other small apartment buildings ( 29.57%), single-family detached homes ( 25.86%), and a few row houses and other attached homes ( 3.42%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Chicago primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Chicago has a mixture of owner-occupied and renter-occupied housing.